 DONALD W. TYGERT, 26, copilot of Webster, N. Y., boarded the plane in Philadelphia but was not on its manifest.

 Note: The crash site has been registered with the Pennsylvania Historical Museum Commission and is protected for all times.
 It's designation is "Allegheny Airlines Flight 371 Crash Site - 36LY0351".

 The crash site (see photo below) as it appears in 2017.
 A memorial plaque was placed there in October 2016.
 Near the plaque are numerous pieces of debris and artifacts.
-There is also a small pile of debris just behind the plaque.
 For anyone hiking to visit the site the following coordinates will provide the correct location.
 41°13'32.1"N 76°54'38.5"W